temporal-sa/temporal-worker-cert-rotation/README.md

 kubectl apply -f manifests/pod.yaml
 ```

-Once deployed, you can inspect the Pod filesystem to see that the certificate files in the `/certs` directory are overwritten before the 5 minute duration expires.
+Once deployed, you can inspect the Pod filesystem to see that the certificate files in the `/certs` directory are overwritten with new, valid certificate files before the 5 minute duration expires.

 Additionally you can see from the Pod logs that the `GetClientCertificate` function is called every 5 minutes to load the updated certificate files:
 ```sh